Spec Version:

 RudderTyper maps YAML types from your Tracking Plan definitions to native types for each platform.

-Properties that support multiple types are represented as a sealed class in Kotlin or an enum with associated values in Swift.
-Each type variant is represented as a distinct case, and a value property provides access to the underlying value.
+Properties that support multiple types are represented as a union type in TypeScript (for example, string | number), a sealed class in Kotlin, or an enum with associated values in Swift.
+For Kotlin and Swift, each type variant is represented as a distinct case, and a value property provides access to the underlying value.

 Naming conventions